pichayakorn/stm-count-24-v2/README.md

 ### GUI
 1. Click drop down `code` button on top of this repository.
 2. Open with GitHub Desktop.
-3. Clone this repository to your project directory (replace src in `Project/src`)
+3. Clone this repository to your local drive
 4. Open in Keil uVision5.

 ### Bash